 I heard that national people from national capitals they want to take away that culture from the land.
 EVTV, that's for the Pitjantjatjara people in the lands and we don't want to lose this one.
 This is our culture and we are teaching our children and we know that they've got a different culture - Northern territory got a different culture; in New South Wales they've got a different culture.
 Here, in the Pitjantjatjara lands we got a lot of children here.
 We are teaching our children.
 That's why we fight for land rights and we've been given that land rights back because we've been teaching the children to dance, to sing... and keep our culture going.
-We don't want to give our culture here.
+We don't want to give our culture to someone else to run this one.
+This is the Pitjantjatjara lands and Pitjantjatjara people are holding their own culture here.
 We want this one to keep going.
 We don't want to lose it.
 I'm talking strongly because this is the land and this is the culture of the Pitjantjatjara people.
 We started EVTV long time ago, really long time ago (Interview, Umuwa, 2006).

 The same speaker, intent on making her point, reminded us of the central role local media plays in the lives of the Anangu: